TruSat/trusat-learn/docs/high-level-guide.md

 ### Augmented reality mobile apps

-If you happen to be outside at night and want to spot a satellite on a whim, a smartphone app like SkyView (Android and Apple) will do most of the work for you.
+If you happen to be outside at night and want to spot a satellite on a whim, a smartphone app like SkyView ([Android](https://play.google.com/store/apps/details?id=com.t11.skyviewfree&hl=en_US) and [Apple](https://apps.apple.com/us/app/skyview-lite/id413936865)) will do most of the work for you. ([Orbitrack](http://southernstars.com/products/) is another great app with similar features, but there's currently no free version.)

 SkyView allows you to search their catalog for a satellite then the AR features of the app point you in the direction of the satellite you’re looking for.
 Apps like SkyView are best for impromptu satellite spotting sessions.